RecBox-Games/RustCardsExample/protocol.md

 * `card:{L|R},<suit>,<rank>`
   * Sent when a card is pressed.
 Causes the center card in the game to be replaced by the specified card.
+  * having the suit and rank in the message is not actually necessary since the game know the suit and rank of a given players let or right card.
+Changing the implementation to reflect this is left as an exercise to the reader...

 ## Game to Controlpads